 - Your bicycle must be parked in a bicycle rack or it will be impounded.
 If not impounded, it will grow legs and run away.

-- Outside of class breaks, you may ride on the sidewalk, but please do so with respect (pedestrians always have the right of way!) and NOT at an excessive speed.
+- Outside of class breaks, you may ride on the sidewalk, but please do so with respect (pedestrians always have the right of way!) and slower than 10 mph (generally walking speed).

 - As a rule, ride on the “Ring Road” of Campus Drive rather than the sidewalks.
 Have you noticed the sharrow (shared-lane marker) signs painted on the road on west, south, and north Campus Drive and elsewhere?
 Those indicate you may take the entire lane.
 Don’t be shy about doing so.
 You will be safer if you do so.
 The speed limit of 10-15 MPH does not mean that is is the speed drivers must go; on your bike, you are generally going about that fast.